alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 3. Detection pipeline that does the following:
   * Matches network connections data from `network` table against `iocs` table.
   * Checks HTTP logs from `http` table for admin pages scans from external parties.
-  * All matches are stored in the `detections` table, and optionally pushed to EventHubs.
+  * All matches are stored in the `detections` table, and optionally pushed to EventHubs and/or Splunk.

 ![Implemented pipelines](images/cyber-pipeline-impl.png)